Armed Forces of the Principality of Serbia: Army under Prince Mihailo Obrenović (1860–1868)

-Army of Milan Obrenović (1868-1882)
+Army under Prince Milan Obrenović (1868–1882)

-During the reign of Prince Milan Obrenović (1868-1889, King of Serbia since 1882), modernisation of the Serbian army continued.
-In 1870, the Serbian army adopted new, much better breechloading rifles (Peabody model 1870), converting some 28.000 Belgian percussion rifles.
+During the reign of Prince Milan Obrenović (1868–1889, King of Serbia since 1882), modernization of the Serbian army continued.
+In 1870, the Serbian army adopted new, much better breechloading rifles (Peabody model 1870), converting some 28,000 Belgian percussion rifles.
 In 1874, the.
-Regular Army was raised to a division (4 battalions of infantry, 1 artillery brigade, 1 battalion of engineers, 2 cavalry squadrons and telegraph command, in all 5.000 men), National Militia was formed in brigades (18 in total, one for each county) and more educated officers were hired.
+Regular Army was raised to a division (4 battalions of infantry, 1 artillery brigade, 1 battalion of engineers, 2 cavalry squadrons and telegraph command, in all 5,000 men), National Militia was formed in brigades (18 in total, one for each county) and more educated officers were hired.
 Serbian army had 317 officers (5 colonels, 12 lieutenant-colonels, 20 majors and only one general, Milivoje Petrović Blaznavac).

 For the war against the Turks in 1876–1878, in 1876.
-Serbia mobilised 158 infantry battalions of the First (men aged 20–35) and the Second class (men aged 35–50), 18 battalions of the Third class (men over 50), 18 squadrons of cavalry, 44 batteries with some 210 cannons (only one battery of modern Krupp breachloaders), 6 engineer and 6 medic companies, in all some 130,000 men, 22,000 horses and 6,000 oxen.
+Serbia mobilized 158 infantry battalions of the First (men aged 20–35) and the Second class (men aged 35–50), 18 battalions of the Third class (men over 50), 18 squadrons of cavalry, 44 batteries with some 210 cannons (only one battery of modern Krupp breachloaders), 6 engineer and 6 medic companies, in all some 130,000 men, 22,000 horses and 6,000 oxen.
 It was a tremendous effort for the country of 1,300,000 inhabitants.

 In 1876, Serbian armament was already obsolete: only the First class soldiers were fully armed with breechloading rifles (in fact converted muzzleloaders Peabody model 1870), and the Second class only partially (with Green model 1867), while the rest were armed with old percussion rifles and even flintlock muskets (Third class).
-During the war, more than 6.000 Green rifles were converted to Peabody action: however, in 1877.
-Serbian army still had some 12.000 Green rifles in service.
+During the war, more than 6,000 Green rifles were converted to Peabody action: however, in 1877.
+Serbian army still had some 12,000 Green rifles in service.
 After the war all of them were converted to much better Peabody action.

 After 1880.
 Serbian Peabody rifles were mostly replaced with 100.000 more modern bolt-action Mauser-Koka rifles imported from Germany.

 Only the First class militiamen had complete, state-issued uniforms: the Second and Third class soldiers wore their own civilian clothes.